volovikariel/MoodleNotifier/README.md

+To switch to this branch, run `$ git checkout v2` after running `$ git clone https://github.com/volovikariel/moodle-notifier.git`.

+Alternatively, you should be able to run `$ git clone -b v2 https://github.com/volovikariel/moodle-notifier.git` and not need to checkout.

+Once you've cloned the repository, change directory into MoodleNotifier.

+Then install all the dependencies by running
+`$ python3 -m pip install requests bs4 python-dotenv lxml`.

+*note*: I only tested the code by using version 3+ of python so I recommend you do the same.

-Paste this into a `.env`file which will lie in the sam directory as your `.py` file.
+Paste this into a `.env`file which will lie in the same directory as your `.py` files.
 ```
 USERNAME="concordia.ca\\..."
 PASSWORD="CONCORDIA_PASSWORD_HERE"